Princy-patel/Princy-patel/README.md

 ###

-<p align="left">✨ Proficient in HTML, CSS, JavaScript, React Js, Redux, React Routing and other Frontend Frameworks. <br>📚 I love to work with new Technologies and like to learn new things everytime .<br>📧 Contact: Reach me via <a href="mailto:kapatelprincy@gmail.com">Email</a> or connect on <a href="https://www.linkedin.com/in/princy-patel-63720420a/">LinkedIn</a>.<br>🎲 Fun fact: I love exploring nature and have climbed some of the tallest mountains around!</p>
+<p align="left">✨ Frontend Developer proficient in React.js, Next.js, React Native, TypeScript, and modern frontend technologies. <br>📚 Enthusiastic about learning new tools and frameworks, and always eager to work with cutting-edge technologies. <br>📧 Contact: Reach me via <a href="mailto:kapatelprincy@gmail.com">Email</a> or connect on <a href="https://www.linkedin.com/in/princy-patel-63720420a/">LinkedIn</a>.

 ###